lemonce/lemonce.net/source/docs/lemoncase2/magic.md

 Save the selector of an element in the page.
 <pre class='sublemon'>
 process main () {
-	jumpto "https://www.baidu.com/"; // Jump to Baidu.com.
+	jumpto "https://www.google.com/"; // Jump to Google
-	$IT = "#kw"; // Assign CSSselector of search bar of Baidu.com to $IT. click ; // The object of click action is $IT in default, so the search bar will be clicked. click '#su'; // Change the value of $IT from '#kw' to '#su', that is, change the value when the CSSselector shows up next time.
+	$IT = "#gs_htif0"; // Assign CSSselector of search bar of Google.com to $IT.
+	click ; // The object of click action is $IT in default, so the search bar will be clicked. click 'input[value=Google Search]'; // Change the value of $IT from '#gs_htif0' to 'input[value=Google Search]', that is, change the value when the CSS selector shows up next time.
 }</pre>

 <br>